 President, Southern California Market U.S. Bank

-Senior Client Partner, Board & CEO Services, Korn Ferry International
+Vice Chairman, Board & CEO Services, Korn Ferry

-Vice President and General Manager, Valero Wilmington Refinery
+Vice President & General Manager, Valero Wilmington Refinery

 Superintendent, Westside Union School District